 What!, people aren’t buying art?
 Yup.
 They are buying interior decor.
 Get used to it.

-Get to grips with color with this practical skillshare class by Brooke Glaser.
+Get to grips with color with this practical course by Jill Poyerd on Udemy.
 Lots of students and great reviews.

 As most people are conservative in their tastes and their living spaces are meant to give them peace, a violent color palette will restrict your market.
 You have to think about these things.